Julian Perretta: Music career

 Shortly after leaving school, he met the members of the band Jamiroquai and began working on demos.
 Two members from Jamiroquai—keyboardist Matt Johnson and guitarist Rob Harris—went on to produce Perretta's debut LP, and Universal Music Group signed him in 2010.
-Although a British artist, Perretta found greater success in continental Europe, notably France, Belgium, Switzerland, The Netherlands, and Germany.
+Although a British artist, Perretta found greater success in continental Europe, notably France, Belgium, Switzerland, the Netherlands, and Germany.
 In January 2010, the debut single "Wonder Why" received its first play on national radio.
-BBC Radio 1 presented the single by host Annie Mac to a positive response by the public.
+BBC Radio 1 presented the single by host Annie Mac to a positive response from the public.
 In October 2010, Perretta performed on French television shows Le Grand Journal and Taratata.

 "Wonder Why" received large radio airplay and charted within the top 5 on multiple iTunes charts around Europe, reaching platinum status.
 His debut album, Stitch Me Up, was released on 27 March 2011 and received positive reviews from critics.
 The album was certified platinum a year later, charting at number 1 in France and performing reasonably well in Germany, Denmark, Sweden and Holland.

 In March 2011, Perretta toured Europe, playing a total of 104 shows.

 In October 2011, Universal released a deluxe edition of the album Stitch Me Up as a Christmas re-edition.
-It contained 7 new tracks including acoustic versions and behind the scenes videos of the singer on tour.
+It contained 7 new tracks, including acoustic versions and behind-the-scenes videos of the singer on tour.
 A promotional video for Perretta's single "Ride My Star" was released online on 19 October 2011.
 Perretta has also appeared on Ed Sheeran tours on various occasions throughout Europe in late 2012, playing some original material and covers.

 Perretta also collaborated with Los Angeles–based producer Zhu, most known for the single "Faded", which found fame.

 Perretta released a single from his second album, Karma, on 13 November 2015, entitled "Miracle", a collaboration with Belgian producer Lost Frequencies.
 The song became Perretta's biggest solo hit to date, selling over 1.2 million copies and reaching number 1 in over 14 countries.